prajankya/ros-mobile-robot/README.md

 # ros-mobile-robot
-A tutorial on building mobile robot in ROS
+A tutorial on building simulated mobile robot in ROS

+# Workflow
+For developing a mobile-robot(we are focusing on wheeled robot), the stepwise workflow we are following is as follows

+- [ ] Create a base ros package
+- [ ] Setup directory structure
+- [ ] Creating URDF
+- [ ] Creating launch files (RViz and Gazebo)
+- [ ] Creating base controller
+- [ ] Simulating in Gazebo